agnesATcartoDB/blog/README.md

 ### Excerpts

-Normally the excerpts of the posts take the first paragraph of the content (it can be an image), but you can override this by placing a `<!--more--!>` tag in the text.
+Normally the excerpts of the posts take the first paragraph of the content (it can be an image), but you can override this by placing a `<!--more-->` tag in the text.
 The description meta of the page comes from this excerpt, unless you specifically set `description:` in the Front Matter.

 ### Adding images / iframes